ioos/marine_life_data_network/contributing.md

 To propose a change to a document in the repository, please create a fork of the repository, make your changes, and submit a pull request for review.
 This allows better tracking of the changes that have been made.
 Further information about pull requests can be found at https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork.

 ## Management of the Marine Life Data Network Project
 Issues relating to specific tasking or long term planning may be moved by the IOOS Marine Life team to the Marine Life Data Network Project.
-This project functions like a kanban board with swim lanes for No Status (or backlog), To Do, Stuck (for issues that are blocked for some reason), In Progress, and Done.
+This project functions like a kanban board with swim lanes for No Status (or backlog), ToDo, Blocked, In Progress, and Done.

 ### How to Use the Marine Life Data Network Project
 Any member of the MLDN may move a task from To Do to In Progress as they begin work on it.
 However, only the Product Owner (@MathewBiddle) will mark issues as Done on the project board after reviewing the completion criteria to determine if it has been satisfied.